 So, who covers those fees if not your organization?

 There are fees associated with processing Facebook donations— about 5% for nonprofits in the United States, actually.
 Roughly speaking, about 2% of that goes toward administrative costs, while the other 3% goes toward payment processing.

 However, Facebook won’t make your nonprofit cover that cost.
-Since late 2017, Facebook has been covering the processing fees of Facebook fundraisers for accredited nonprofit organizations.
+Since late 2017, Facebook has been covering the processing fees of Facebook fundraisers and Challenges for accredited nonprofit organizations.

 It hasn’t always been this way though; up until just a few years ago, nonprofit organizations just like yours have covered the cost of processing.
 Let’s look at the history of Facebook fundraising fees to see how the process has evolved over the years.

 When Facebook fundraisers first emerged in 2015, all processing and administrative fees were covered by the benefitting organization.
 This is a fairly run-of-the-mill approach with regards to fundraising technology— if your nonprofit uses some sort of online donation form to collect gifts on your website, there are likely transaction and card processing fees deducted from the donation before it’s added to your account.